linuxserver/docker-webtop/README.md

 - Audio-ready: virtual PulseAudio sinks, speaker/mic streaming; optional SSL mount for WSS.
 - macOS-friendly (arm64/amd64) images with helper scripts for build/start/stop/shell.
 - On macOS you can build/run both arm64 native and amd64 (via buildx/QEMU).
+- Secure login: browser access is gated by a form-based auth using the image user/password (no Basic auth).

 ## Image naming
 - Base: `webtop-kde-base-amd64:1.0.0`, `webtop-kde-base-arm64:1.0.0`